 - P. alba, white plumeria, generally has white flowers with a yellow center without any tinge of red on the buds or flower stalks.
 In its native Puerto Rico this plant can grow up to 40 feet tall.

-- P. obtusa, commonly called Singapore plumeria but native to the islands of Cuba and Hispaniola, has white or pink flowers with very rounded petals that often are recurved at the tips, evergreen foliage, and the leaves are shiny with rounded ends.
+- P. obtusa, commonly called Singapore plumeria but native to the islands of Cuba and Hispaniola, has white or pink flowers with very rounded petals that often are recurved at the tips, evergreen foliage, and leaves that are shiny with rounded ends.
 The plants tend to be smaller than other types.

 - P. pudica has white or pink flowers with rounded petals and evergreen, spoon-shaped leaves that are long and thin, widening out at the end.
 The plant forms a profusely-branched, medium-sized tree.